 - 1. Insert the screws through all holes in the cover and gasket. - Place the cover firmly against the body.
-Adjust the straight sides of the gasket so that they stick out a little, just enough so that you can feel the edge of the gasket when you run a finger across the joint. - Cross-tighten the cover bolts evenly.
-The correct torque for these bolts is 2.0 Nm (1.5 Ft-Lbs).
+Adjust the straight sides of the gasket so that they stick out a little, just enough so that you can feel the edge of the gasket when you run a finger across the joint. - Cross-tighten the cover screws evenly.
+The correct torque for these screws is 2 Nm (1.5 ft.-lbs.).